-Scottish Opera presents a new double bill of two comedies of infidelity directed by Jacopo Spirei.
+Scottish Opera presents a new double bill directed by Jacopo Spirei.

 Spirei and Scottish designer Kenneth MacLeod interpret Ravel’s and Walton’s mini masterpieces for a modern audience, exploring treachery and romance with humour.